isomerpages/moe-ast/_professional-excellence/Professional Learning Groups/3 Big Ideas, 4 Critical Questions and 5 Dimensions for Effective PLCs.md

 Adapted from DuFour and Eaker, 1998  <br><br>

 These questions enable teachers to clarify exactly what each student must learn, consider how they can monitor each student’s learning in a timely way and provide systematic interventions.
 These intervention strategies ensure students receive additional support for learning when they have difficulties.
-They also ensure learning is enriched when students have already attained the intended outcomes.<br>
+They also ensure learning is enriched when students have already attained the intended outcomes.<br><br>

 <b>4 Critical Questions </b> <br><br>